redis/redis-doc/commands/module-unload.md

-Unloads a module.
+This command unloads the module specified by _name_.

-This command unloads the module specified by `name`.
 Note that the module's name is reported by the `MODULE LIST` command, and may differ from the dynamic library's filename.

 Known limitations: